Apang20/My-Recipes-App/README.md

 ## Overview
-A basic react application that allows users to search for a vareity of recipes
+A react application that allows users to search for a vareity of recipes